Spatio-Temporal GNNs: Learning on Graphs Through Time

 The Spatio-Temporal Setting

 Intuition First: Imagine a city-wide network of traffic sensors.
-At any moment, sensor A reports 30 mph while sensor B (one mile downstream) still reports 60 mph โ but in 5 minutes, B will slow down too.
+At any moment, sensor A reports 30 mph because a queue has formed there, while sensor B (one mile upstream, where traffic is still flowing into A) reports 60 mph โ but in 5 minutes, as the queue backs up, B will slow down too.
 A purely temporal model sees each sensor in isolation and misses this propagation.
 A purely spatial model has no sense of time.
 ST-GNNs handle both at once: they let each sensor โtalkโ to its road-network neighbours at every timestep.

 Given:

 The key insight: sensors at nearby nodes are correlated.
-A traffic jam upstream affects downstream sensors.
+A traffic jam propagates backwards along the road, slowing the sensors upstream of it.
 A temperature reading in Paris is informative for predicting Frankfurt.
 The graph structure encodes which nodes influence each other.

 Two Architectures